Volleyball Tryout Evaluation Form

 14U: Adding Technical Expectations

-By 14U, players should demonstrate consistent platform angles and proper attacking approaches.
-Serve receive becomes a differentiator—can she pass accurately under game pressure?
+By 14U (typically the end of middle school), players should demonstrate consistent platform angles and proper attacking approaches.
+Serve receive becomes a true differentiator.
+Can she pass accurately under game pressure?
 Setting decisions should show volleyball IQ: does she recognize a free ball opportunity?
 Does she dump when the block isn't set?

 Position specialization starts to matter.
 Identify potential setters by their hand position and court vision.
 Watch for libero candidates who dig everything and talk constantly.
 Future middles need explosive first steps and quick arm swings.